landschootl/api-blog-markdown/README.md

 ---
 Your content
 ```

 * Feel free to add some images, medias (see our articles already present)...
 * And make your Pull Request !

-## Recover all posts 📤
+## Recover posts 📤

 * Run the server _(see the section above)_
-* Open a browser and go to "http://localhost:3000/posts" or open terminal and run `curl localhost:3000/posts`
+* Open a browser and go to "http://localhost:3000/posts" or open terminal and run
+    * `curl localhost:3000/posts` to get all post
+    * `curl localhost:3000/posts/:id` to get one post

 The schema of a post :
 ```
 {
+  id: '',
   title: '',
   path: '',
   date: '',